Türkiye travel advice

 Exercise a high degree of caution in Türkiye due to the threat of terrorist attacks and the possibility of demonstrations throughout the country.

-Border region with Syria - Avoid all travel
+Borders with Iraq and Syria - Avoid all travel

-Avoid all travel to within 10 km of the border with Syria, due to a deteriorating security situation.
+Avoid all travel to within 10 km of the borders with Iraq and Syria, due to the unpredictable security situation and the threat of terrorism.

 Earthquake-affected provinces - Avoid non-essential travel